 Nothing left to do but paint it:

-As a sidenote, I find it to be a good idea to have the things on hand that can stop a project cold.
+As a side note, I find it to be a good idea to have multiples things on hand that can stop a project cold.
 Things like a little Teflon ring that seals the tip of an airbrush.
 I dropped mine while cleaning it, rolled my chair back to find it, and evidently rolled right over it, rendering it garbage.
 Glad I had a spare:

 When the thinner for the Model Master paint arrived, I noticed this on the label:

 Clearly, I misunderstood the definition of the word “universal.”
 That’s what I like about building models…I learn shit.

 I also learned that I would probably need a spectrometer to see the difference between Model Master’s semi-gloss and matte because IF there’s a difference, I certainly couldn’t see it.

 With that decision made, the mule was shot with clear gloss and the decals (I have extras, now) laid down (the snake graphic in the second photo is on there to do a decal solvent test):